0wulf/0wulf.github.io/blog/spooftastic.md

 This creates a downgrade opportunity where **a legacy-encrypted message can be accepted and displayed as if it were a PKI-encrypted direct message**, even though no asymmetric encryption was involved.

-If an attacker knows the shared channel key (which is common on public or default channels) it can inject messages that appear to come from another node and appear to be encrypted with PKI, enabling DM spoofing attacks via cryptographic downgrade.
+If an attacker knows a shared channel key (which is common on public or default channels) it can inject messages that appear to come from another node and appear to be encrypted with PKI, enabling DM spoofing attacks via cryptographic downgrade.

 ## Proof of Concept: Spoofed Direct Messages